POLICIES AND PROCEDURES

 5. AGE GROUPINGS

-The playing season for RYSL recreational soccer extends from January 1 to December 31 of same year.
+The playing season for JCSL recreational soccer extends from January 1 to December 31 of same year.
 The appropriate age group for any player is determined on January 1 of the year and remains the same for the entire 12-month playing season.
-All players must be a minimum of 4 years of age on January 1 to register for RYSL league play anytime during the playing season.
+All players must be a minimum of 4 years of age on January 1 to register for JCSL league play anytime during the playing season.
 No child will be allowed to play up an age group unless request is made by parent and approved by President.

 DIVISION PLAYER’S AGE ON JANUARY 1

 U8 Under 8 years of age